SaraBolouriB/breast_cancer_prediction/README.md

 ## Result
 ### Study of the algorithm's performance
 <p align="justify">
-I firstly domenstrate the obtained result of proposed classifier methods with different parameters.
+I first demonstrated the obtained result of proposed classifier methods with different parameters.
 In this section, 10-fold cross validation is used.
 By checking all parameters to find the better-performing algorithms, it came to the point that Naive Bayes gives the best result among other algorithms.
 </p>
 <div align="center">